| Read Time: 4 minutes | Bed Bugs

 The nursing home/residential care facility should not be charging their residents for any part of the cost to exterminate the bed bugs if the issue was due to their negligence.
 Compensation could even extend to your family members if they were affected.

-Call Riley | Ersoff LLP, Your Bed Bug Attorneys
+Contact Riley | Ersoff LLP, Your Bed Bug Attorneys

 Riley | Ersoff LLP concentrates on cases involving victims’ injuries due to property owners’ negligence.
 Our practice areas include lead poisoning, carbon monoxide poisoning, bed bug infestations, slum housing, and more.